extremelystiff/H2M-Client-Helper/README.md

 Ensure you have PowerShell installed on your Windows system

-Download the H2MServerBrowser.ps1 script
+Download the H2MClientHelper.ps1 script

 Place the script in your COD MWR folder

 ## Usage

-Right-click the H2MServerBrowser.ps1 script and select "Run with PowerShell"
+Right-click the H2MClientHelper.ps1 script and select "Run with PowerShell"

-The H2M Server Browser window will appear
+The H2M Client Helper window will appear

 Select your desired game from the dropdown (defaults to H2M)